 There are many softball fundraising campaigns to consider.
 However, softball fundraising ideas that are fun for the players to participate in and cater to a specific need will work best.
 Make sure to explain the cause for the fundraiser, as people are more willing to contribute to help if they understand where the money is going.
 Below are some great examples of successful softball fundraisers.

-Plan a Fundraising Event
+Plan a Community Fundraising Event

 Why not consider organizing a fun event to raise money for your softball team?
 A fundraising event is just like planning a party or social gathering.
 Not only will team members have fun with the planning, but they'll also be working together with family, friends, community members and businesses thus strengthening the local commitment to the team or league.
-And with DoJiggy fundraising event software, collecting pledges, and managing all the details of the event couldn't be easier!
+And with DoJiggy fundraising event software, collecting donations, and managing all the details of the event couldn't be easier!
 Events can be virtually anything... from an afternoon picnic at the park to a large gala event with catered food and a silent auction.
 It all depends on your resources, budget and what is of interest to members of your team.
 If you belong to an adult softball league, you may want to consider a fundraising event that appeals to an older crowd such as a charity poker tournament.

 Be creative!
 Look for local business to sponsor your event.
-For example, plan "dinner and a movie" fundraising event.
+For example, plan a "dinner and a movie" fundraising event.
 Partner with a local theater to see if they can donate a cinema for one night for your fundraiser.
 Partner with the local pizza shop next door to donate $5 pizzas.
 Then charge $20 per person for dinner and a movie.
 Add a fundraising raffle for even more revenue!
 Contact local businesses to donate prizes and gift certificates to raffle off at your event.
 Set up a display table at the entrance of the movie theater and sell raffle tickets.
 Then, just before the movie starts, announce the winners.
 You'll have a very captive audience and distributing prizes will get the energy flowing in the room!
 Be sure to visit our creative fundraising event ideas page for even more ideas.

 Community Yard Sale